-The teaching of aspects of RSE which take place in PSHE lessons will be delivered using the Diocesan approved Ten Ten resources.
 The school continues to follow the Bishop's direction on 10% RE teaching.

-Parents can access these resources to review content using the link on the College website.
+Parents can access the RSE resources to review content using the link on the College website and requesting the Parental Password through the school's main office.